kriana/SilVerPLuM/README.md

 ![Play tab](https://rumangerst.github.io/SilVerPLuM/docs/images/tab_manage.png)

-## Tips

-### Temporarily 'disable' a savegame
-1. Create a backup
-2. Delete only the current savegame (in the arrow menu)

-### See what's done by SilVerPLuM
-1. Click on the arrow next to 'Play'
-2. Select "Debug launcher"
-3. Visit your game director, etc. and look if everything is correct

-### Make a mod package
-1. Click on the 'Export profile to file' button next to the duplicate button
-2. Save your profile as \*.zip
-3. Share it online

-# Q.T.M.O - Questions that might occur

-## My savegame is broken!
-There's unfortunately no guarantee that everything works.
-There can be always bugs and some error maybe caused by some other program can lead to this.
-Always make backups.

-## My game won't load
-Should only happen if something crashed.
-Just verify your installation with Steam or re-install your game.
-You can also report this incident (plus the contents of 'Profile log') - maybe it's caused by a bug.

-## My mod won't load
-You can see the error in 'Profile log'.
-If it's not caused by you, report this incident.

-## Why not FAQ?
-No questions have been asked so far.
-They aren't 'frequently asked questions' (;

-## Wait ... where does the i, l, e, r, and u in SilVerPLuM came from?
-Actually the program's name should be SVPLM.
-I rotated the remaining letters until something usable came out.
-Even more loose variant of [making acronyms](http://www.phdcomics.com/comics.php?f=1100).

-## This program doesn't want to load my mods
-SilVerPLuM needs a certain structure of mod files.
-Modders unfortunately have to make mods specific for SilVerPLuM.

-## Why can't I download mods
-There *may* be a feature that can download mods, but this must be handled with care or it will go wrong.
-Already experienced it.

-## Why only \*.zip files?
-Because they are widely known and work everywhere.
-Also there's a nice library that handles this and integrates well.

 # Create mods for SilVerPLuM

 SilVerPLuM has its own mod format.
 You can find some more information in the [wiki](https://github.com/rumangerst/SilVerPLuM/wiki/Create-Mods).